-Undergoing gynaecological exams (such as pap smears or fertility related procedures) is commonly somewhat uncomfortable.
+Undergoing gynaecological exams (such as cervical screening or fertility related procedures) is commonly somewhat uncomfortable.

 It’s normal to feel some awkwardness or nervousness before and/or during these intimate exams.
 Fair enough – these are necessary but invasive procedures.
 And sometimes with a complete stranger.

 It is also common to feel some physical discomfort – the equipment may be cold and hard, you may be feeling tense and find it hard to relax your pelvic muscles, a swab may poke in a sensitive spot.